Binge Drinking: Risks, Signs, and Next Steps

 What is Binge Drinking?

-Binge drinking generally occurs when a woman consumes 4 or more drinks in about 2 hours or when a man consumes 5 or more drinks in the same amount of time.
-It is the most common and deadly pattern of excessive alcohol use in the country and can be a predecessor for alcohol use disorder.
+Binge drinking generally occurs when a woman consumes 4 or more drinks in about 2 hours, or when a man consumes 5 or more drinks in the same amount of time.
+This pattern is widely used in public health because it reliably predicts reaching a BAC of 0.08% or higher for a typical adult.

 • One 12-ounce beer